ncrtc/azure-mi-cicd-demo/README.md

 ### Varaiables

-- ado-az-sp-client-id
+- ado-az-sp-client-id (GUID)
-- ado-az-sp-client-secret
+- ado-az-sp-client-secret (secret from the app registration)
 - app-name (eg: demo-mi-app)
 - app-storage-account-name (eg: micicddbsrv2ugmgwdemg5t6)
 - sql-server-name (eg: micicddbsrv2ugmgwdemg5t6)
 - tenant-id (eg: 2e433d32-9cb5-4258-926b-1253c4de44dc)

-#TODO: show how to get tenant ID
+#TODO: show how to get tenant ID, ado client id, and secret

 #TODO: clarify which of these you are defining and which ones you need to pull

 ### Step 1 - Resource Group Deployment